Anto-dev-perso/GameOfLife/README.md

 game takes place on a 2D grid, and each cell on the grid can either be alive or dead.
 The evolution of the cells is determined by the initial configuration, and they evolve based on the states of their neighbors.

+This project is cut in two parts: a script that can be launched in a terminal and a Graphical User Interface (GUI)

 ---

 ## How to Build and Run

 ### Prerequisites

-- This program is developped and maintained on `Unix` targets.
-If you are interested in a Windows version, please raise an Issue.
+- This program is developped and maintained on `Unix` targets but Windows binaries are also available
 - This program is `gcc`/`g++` oriented.
-Make sure to have a least a GCC 8 or higher version intalled
+Make sure to have a least a GCC 8 or higher version intalled.
+For Windows, this project uses MSVC to builds and test it
 - `cmake` to configure and build the project

 ### Dependancies

-- For the Release version, there are **no dependancies** outside the build chain.
+- For the Release version, there are **no dependancies** outside the build chain for the terminal script but for the GUI part, it needs Qt6.5 to build.
+Make sure to install it first (see [Get and Install Qt] (https://doc.qt.io/qt-6/get-and-install-qt.html))
-- For the Debug version, because all tests are written with the googletest framework, `cmake` will first **download** the archive of the framework before building it.
-Make sure to have an Internet Connection when building the project in Debug mode.
+- For the Debug version, because all tests are written with the googletest framework, we uses `conan` to retrieve or build this framework.
+Make sure to have an Internet Connection when building the project in
+  Debug mode.
+As this build is mostly used for development, wer will asume the developper know how to install and configure conan or at least he or she can find the information by itself.
-- For RelWithDebInfo, as the Release, there are **no dependancies** outside the build chain.
+- For RelWithDebInfo, as the Release, there are **no dependancies** added.

 For profiling situation, some options are added to generate a binary linked to a heap or cpu profiler (see the build section).
 The profiler choosen is gperftool.
 It is **not downloaded automatically** so make sure to install it first before trying to build.

 On Ubuntu, you can launch this command to install the profiler: